Vardoge/synq-getting-started/issue_tracker/README.md

 ### Board Overview

 * Backlog - Issues filed, the general backlog
-* Pending Review - This is what we need to look at every week
+* Pending Schedule - This is what we need to look at every week
 * Planning/Design - issues being designed or discussed.
 This could be scheduled issues that require some planning or designing before starting work.
 This could also be issues that are priority but require some debugging before determining course of action.
 * In Progress - These are issues being actively worked on
 * Review/QA - This typically means a PR is open for the release or it needs final testing